glennbechdevops/classroom-terraform-s3-intro/README.md

 resource "aws_s3_bucket" "my_bucket" {
   bucket = "your-unique-bucket-name"
-  acl    = "private"
 }
 ```

 ### Step 2: Initializing and Planning with Terraform

-1. Open a terminal and navigate to the directory containing your Terraform configuration file.
+1. Go to ther temrinal window on the bottom of the Cloud 9 environment.
 2. Run `terraform init` to initialize the Terraform workspace.
 3. Run `terraform plan` to see the actions Terraform will take based on your configuration.